shrii-adhikari/INF6027/README.md

 ## Conclusion

 This analysis provides insights into news categories, author contributions, and identifies potential clickbait articles, using a combination of statistical and machine learning techniques.

+## Citation
+1. Misra, Rishabh.
+"News Category Dataset." arXiv preprint arXiv:2209.11429 (2022).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).

+## Acknowlwdgement
+This dataset was collected from HuffPost